zertyz/big-O/README.md

 It is able to operate both on regular and iterator algorithms -- the later being useful to test CRUD operations.

-Reports are issued using the `Big O Notation` (hence the name) and it works by measuring how the algorithm's CPU times & RAM space requirements grow in relation to the amount of data or number of elements that it is applied on.
+Reports are issued using the *Big O Notation* (hence the name) and it works by measuring how the algorithm's CPU times & RAM space requirements grow in relation to the amount of data or number of elements that it is applied on.

-By using this crate on `tests`, you are enforcing -- through real measurements -- how your program should behave in regard to resource consumption -- allowing you to foresee the current resource requirements/limits and, eventually, helping in the process of optimization, as you are free to do changes that are sure to cause a test failure when regressions in space or time complexities are introduced.
+By using this crate on *tests*, you are enforcing -- through real measurements -- how your program should behave in regard to resource consumption -- allowing you to foresee, when in production, the resource requirements and, eventually, helping in the process of optimization, as you are free to do changes that are sure to cause a test failure when regressions in space or time complexities are introduced.
 It is, as such, meant to work as a *development tool*, alongside with *tests* & *benchmarks*.